edgexfoundry/edgex-docs/README.md

 `pip install mkdocs-material==8.2.1`
 3) Once you have all the pre-reqs installed.
 You can simply run `mkdocs serve` and view the rendered content locally and makes changes to your documentation and preview them in realtime with a browser at http://0.0.0.0:8001/edgex-docs.

+## Checking for broken links when developing docs

+To check that all the links in the documentation set are valid:

+1. Install the htmlproofer plugin:

+    ``` shell
+        pip install mkdocs-htmlproofer-plugin
+    ```

+2. Uncomment the htmlproofer plugin in mkdocs.yml

+3. Run `make build` or `make serve`.
+Broken links will be listed at the end of the build process.

+Warning: the check for invalid / broken links does take some time and will add significantly to the build and serve times.

 ## "Publishing" your changes

 Publishing is done by the jenkins pipeline.
 Once a PR is merged, the changes will be reflected on the documentation site, hosted under [gh-pages] branch and served by Github Pages.